VarynInc/SoundJS/README.md

 # SoundJS

 SoundJS is a library to make working with audio on the web easier.
-It provides a consistent API for playing audio in different browsers, including using a target plugin model to provide an easy way to provide additional audio plugins like a Flash fallback (included, but must be used separately from the combined/minified version).
+It provides a consistent API for playing audio in different browsers, including using a target plugin model to provide an easy way to provide additional audio plugins.

 A mechanism has been provided for easily tying in audio preloading to [PreloadJS](http://createjs.com/preloadjs/).

 ## Example